Fundamentals of Sound |

 |

-Temporal Coding: Phase Locking and Rectification The first systematic temporal
+Temporal Coding: Phase Locking and Rectification The "residue" theory is challenged by

 |